sabjorn/roomtone/README.md

 While an onsite visit is ideal, the code has been configured to have the necessary parameters easily adjustable with little technical knowledge.

+Assuming the easily stolen items (computer and soundcard) are placed in an inaccessible area, the piece can be easily protected with a single person holding watch over the gallery.
+Generally the speakers are too heavy and the microphone too high up to steal.

 ## Previous Installs
 * [Pretty Good Not Bad (PGNB) Festival](https://prettygoodnotbad.ca/artists/steven-bjornson/) - 05/17/18 to 05/20/18 - Victoria, BC
 * [Open Space Arts Society Listening Room](http://openspace.ca/GuestHouse) - 04/10/15 to 05/28/15 - Victoria, BC